Healthy Eating Tips for the Holidays

 There’s shopping to do, cookies to bake and parties to go to.
 And let’s not forget holiday recitals, trips to the airport and post office runs.
 Does anyone have the time for healthy meals during the holidays?

-Preparing nutritious meals and eating healthy do not have to be on the back burner at this time of the year, says Lizette Franks, dietician at Vista Community Clinic.
+Preparing nutritious meals and eating healthy do not have to be on the back burner at this time of the year.
 Here are her tips on how to stay fit, feel good and avoid packing on the holiday pounds!

 A LITTLE PLANNING GOES A LONG WAY